purestorage/helm-charts/pure-k8s-plugin/README.md

 It's not recommended to upgrade by setting the `image.tag` in the image section of values.yaml, use the version of the helm repository with the tag version required.
 This will ensure the supporting changes are present in the templates.
 ```
+# list the avaiable version of the plugin
+helm repo update
+helm search pure-k8s-plugin -l

+# select a target version to upgrade as
 helm upgrade pure-storage-driver pure/pure-k8s-plugin -f <your_own_dir>/yourvalues.yaml --version <target version>
 ```